timefliez1210/InheritableSmartContractWallet/answerKey.md

 [High] No address(0) check is performed on the withdrawInheritedFunds which in this case would be critical since we do not really remove entries out of the array with remove(index) (connected to Medium 1, depending on recommended fix, this could be 2 tags)

-[High] A malicious beneficiary could reenter the withdrawInheritedFnds function
+[High] A malicious beneficiary could reenter the withdrawInheritedFunds function

 [High] There is no way to unwind DeFi positions from contractInteractions() the original owner might have done in case there is more than one beneficiary (inheritance scenario)